 Tips and Advice

 TIP #1: The dock isn’t a destination in itself (unless you love ships and there is a big one docked there that’s open for the public to board).
 It’s just a pier, although a really nice and big one.
 The Shipyards District and surrounding area, however, is worth travelling from across the Lower Mainland to explore, especially in the summer and when events are happening.
-When in the area though, the pier is a wonderful place for a short stroll.
+When in the area though the pier is a wonderful place for a short stroll.

 TIP #3: One of the best times to visit the area is on Friday evenings between May and September.
 That’s when the Shipyard Night Market takes place.
 The area gets packed with shoppers, market vendors, food trucks and fans of live music.
 The pier gets busier than usual during the market, but it’s less crowded than the rest of the area and so a nice place for a stroll.

-TIP #4: Fireworks take off from in front of Canada Place in downtown Vancouver on July 1st each year.
+TIP #4: Fireworks happen in front of Canada Place in downtown Vancouver on July 1st each year.
 A nice place to watch them from is Shipbuilders’ Pier.
 Waterfront Park is also a good North Shore venue, although it doesn’t get quite as close.
 From either location the Canada Day pyrotechnics are in the distance.
 There are smaller crowds though than on the Vancouver side of the water.
 Also, you can see both the fireworks and the City of Vancouver in the background.

 TIP #5: The pier and entire Shipyards District is easily accessible from downtown Vancouver.
 The SeaBus connects Waterfront Station with Lonsdale Quay.
 Lonsdale Quay is less than a 10-minute walk from the pier and Waterfront Station is connected to much of Metro Vancouver via the SkyTrain.